cfjedimaster/raymondcamdendotcom/content/post/2016/12/08/updates-to-client-storage-for-the-browser.md

 with support in the web browser, but I wish it was a feature people would use *less* of.
 It's one of those "With great power..." type things that people just seem to want to abuse.

+**Edit: To be clear, the list above is a list of options and you only need to satisfy ONE of them!**

 That being said, I did some testing (and I'll be sharing some code below), and it looks like you can't test this feature locally.
 To be clear, it doesn't really break anything per se, even when the API tells you no, you can still store data in your various buckets, but if I want to *really* test this out I'd have to test on mobile.
 And I guess delete my bookmarks to if I have too many.

-Notice that the third requirement essentially means this is a non-starter for desktop.
-Maybe the thinking is that it won't be necessary since desktops typically have lots of free space?
-But I can tell you right now that my iPhone has more free space than my MacBook Pro.
+<strike>Notice that the third requirement essentially means this is a non-starter for desktop.
+Maybe the thinking is that it won't be necessary
+since desktops typically have lots of free space?
+But I can tell you right now that my iPhone has more free space than my MacBook Pro.</strike> **Edit: Again, I was wrong. :)**

 And finally - here's a cool part.
 You can ask the browser to persist even after you've already stored data.
 So if you've been using
 IDB for a while (first off - congrats!), you can ask for this permission now and it applies to the data you've already stored.
 Again, assuming you can pass